kanelian63/Latent-Dirichlet-Allocation/README.md

 # Object
-COVID Analysis with Latent Dirichlet Allocation
+COVID Analysis with Latent Dirichlet Allocation and Visualization

 # Sources
 10000 Naver News about COVID-19